Trees with Pink Flowers in Spring (With Pictures) – Identification Guide

 Eastern Redbud (Cercis canadensis)

 The eastern redbud is a popular deciduous tree with masses of rosy-pink pea-like flowers blossoming in early spring.
-The fragrant pink blooms cover bare branches, appearing just before heart-shaped green leaves with a reddish tinge appear.
+The fragrant pink flowers cover bare branches, appearing just before heart-shaped green leaves with a reddish tinge appear.
 The dramatic pink floral display on zigzagging branches is a spectacular sight in late February or early March.

 The eastern redbud grows 20 to 30 ft.
 (6 – 9 m) tall and has a vase-shaped growth habit spreading up to 35 ft.
 (10.5 m) wide.
 Its size makes it suitable for landscaping compact residential backyards.
 After the pea-like purple-rose flowers bloom, flattened bean-like dry seed pods appear, persisting through winter.